Bhumibol Adulyadej

-After a period of deteriorating health which left him hospitalized on several occasions, Bhumibol died on 13 October 2016 in Siriraj Hospital.
-He was highly revered by the people in Thailand – some saw him as close to divine.
-Notable political activists and Thai citizens who criticized the king or the institution of monarchy were often forced into exile or to suffer frequent imprisonments, yet many cases were dropped before being proceeded or were eventually given royal pardon.
-His cremation was held on 26 October 2017 at the royal crematorium at Sanam Luang.
-His son, Maha Vajiralongkorn, succeeded him as King.
+After a period of deteriorating health which left him hospitalized on several occasions, Bhumibol died in 2016 at Siriraj Hospital.
+He was highly revered by the people in Thailand—some saw him as close to divine.
+Notable political activists and Thai citizens who criticized the king or the institution of monarchy were often forced into exile or suffered frequent imprisonments.
+His cremation was held in 2017 at the royal crematorium at Sanam Luang.
+His son Vajiralongkorn succeeded him as King Rama X of Thailand.

 Early life

-Bhumibol was born at Mount Auburn Hospital in Cambridge, Massachusetts, in the United States, on 5 December 1927.
+Bhumibol was born at Cambridge Hospital (now Mount Auburn Hospital) in Cambridge, Massachusetts, United States, on 5 December 1927, during the reign of his paternal uncle, King Rama VII (Prajadhipok).
 He was the youngest son of Prince Mahidol Adulyadej, the Prince of Songkla, and his commoner wife Mom Sangwan (later Princess Srinagarindra, the Princess Mother).
-His father was enrolled in the public health program at Harvard University, which is why Bhumibol was the only monarch to be born in the US.
+His father was enrolled in the public health program at Harvard University, which is why Bhumibol was the only hereditary monarch to be born in the US.
 Bhumibol had an older sister, Princess Galyani Vadhana, and an older brother, Prince Ananda Mahidol.